 Some argue that the meaning of the word is just changing.
 I would argue that none of the professional music producers have got that memo.
 I believe it is simply being watered down and misused by people who are not actual music producers.

-It also makes explaining what a real Music Producer does difficult.
-So for that I have this article.
+Even explaining what a real Music Producer does is now difficult.
+For that I have this article.
 As well as this shorter, less ranty one here lol.
 If only all the real music producers in the world could get together and come up with a new job title/name for our profession.
 For now, “real music producer” will have to do.
 At least Wikipedia has the correct definition of a music producer even if it is written is a more confusing way.

 Hopefully this blog post has helped you learn the actual origin and meaning of the word and occupation, Music Producer.
 If you like it, please click one of the buttons below to share it and help educate some people.